cms-opendata-workshop/workshop-lesson-tagandprobe/index.md

 >
 > Welcome.
 In this lesson you will:
 > - Learn what Tag & Probe method is.
-> - Plotting efficiencies distribution for several variables using Tag & Probe Method using Upsilon resonance decaying dimuon.
+> - Plotting efficiencies distribution for several variables using Tag & Probe Method using ϒ (Upsilon) resonance decaying dimuon.
 > - Learn two methods for signal extraction from a dataset.
 > - Learn how to use two efficiency measurement tools.
 {: .objectives}